Funkyelf/Hangman/README.md

-Simple little hangman game run from the terminal via IPython it has Achievements, Statistics, player profiles with saves, difficulty and more
+Simple little hangman game run from the terminal via IPython
+It has Achievements, Statistics, player profiles with saves, difficulty and more